araobp/sveltekit-ai/README.md

 <img src="docs/app_generation_network_graph.jpg" width=600>

+### MCP

+The SvelteKit server acts as an MCP host client, connecting to a local MCP server via STDIO.

 ## Prerequisites

 This app requires the `GEMINI_API_KEY` environment variable to be set.
 The `OPENAI_API_KEY` is optional and only required for the Text to Speech feature.